 I came across a few other adverts that featured sports stars from my childhood, but some of these were not aired during the 1980s.
 It would be remiss of me not to reference these, though, and if any others have slipped through the net, then feel free to let me know in the comments section.

 Lawrie McMenemy promoting Barbican, an alcohol-free lager, which may have been great, man, but certainly hadn't been consumed by McMenemy on the day he was arrested for drink driving; the famous Brut adverts featuring Henry Cooper, Kevin Keegan and Barry Sheene; Pat Jennings dressed as an oil filter whilst promoting Unilever products; John Barnes reaching for a bottle of Lucozade Sport "after ninety minutes of sheer hell".

-Saint and Greavsie in the R.Whites Lemonade advert; Brian Clough ticking off Peter Shilton for eating three Shredded Weight; Gareth Southgate and that Pizza Hut advert.
+Saint and Greavsie in the R.Whites Lemonade advert; Brian Clough ticking off Peter Shilton for eating three Shredded Wheat; Gareth Southgate and that Pizza Hut advert.

 And many more, I am sure.